 When I was training as a nutritionist, we were encouraged to fast once a week to give the body a chance to rest and mend, much like a mini-service for the car.
 There wasn’t much science attached to it in those days.

-Recent research being carried out in the U.S. by experts such as Professor Valter Longo, Professor in Gerontology and Biological Science at the USC, and Director of its Longevity Institute, claims that calorie restriction can help you live longer, live healthier, improve your brain function and lose weight.
+Recent research is being carried out in the U.S. by experts such as Professor Valter Longo, Professor in Gerontology and Biological Science at the USC, and Director of its Longevity Institute.
+It claims that calorie restriction can help you live longer, live healthier, improve your brain function and lose weight.

 There is obviously a lot more research to be carried out on humans.
 I can tell you that after my first year of practicing the 5:2 diet, my own experience was very positive.

 If you are considering trying the 5:2 diet, please check with your doctor first.
 Anyone over 60 who is on medication or suffering from health issues such as diabetes or heart disease should seek medical advice before embarking on any form of fasting.